Tyler-Janvrin/C-Homework/tjanvrin_compiler/readme.txt

 In my implementation of comments, they can't be nested.
 Trying to nest them will result in an error.
 I hope that's okay.

+For the 0-9 example files I've included in this project, I've re-used some of the files I generated for previous projects for numbers 4-8.
+I hope that's okay; I didn't feel like it made sense to rewrite them, since I already have perfectly good semantic and syntactic tests from checkpoints 1 and 2.
+If it turns out that this is a problem, sorry!